blockchainsllc/in3-docs/docs/api-java.md

 Sends a request.

-The request must be a valid json-string with method and params.
+The request must be a valid JSON-string with method and params.

  > public `native String` send([`String`](#class-string) request);